ecmwf/earthkit-data/docs/source/concepts/xarray/overview.rst

 Using to_target
 ++++++++++++++++

-The third option is to use the :func:`to_target` method to convert GRIB directly to NetCDF.
+We can also use the :func:`to_target` method to convert GRIB directly to NetCDF.
 This method will generate an Xarray dataset and write it to a NetCDF file in one step.

 .. code-block:: python